jpratt9/john-pratt.com/src/frontend/content/posts/data-modernization-services/index.md

 The number one risk, without a doubt, is a **lack of clear business goals**.
 If you don't have a rock-solid "why" behind the project, it can easily drift, burn through its budget, and ultimately fail to deliver anything meaningful.
 It becomes a technical exercise looking for a problem to solve.

 Other major pitfalls to keep on your radar include:
 *   **Migrating Bad Data:** Just moving messy, inaccurate data into a shiny new system doesn't fix anything.
-It's like putting spoiled food into a brand-new fridge—you've just moved the problem to a more expensive location.
+It's like putting spoiled food into a brand-new fridge - you've just moved the problem to a more expensive location.
 *   **Ignoring the People:** If you don't prepare your teams for new tools, new workflows, and a new way of thinking, adoption will tank.
 A technically perfect platform that nobody uses is a failure, plain and simple.
 *   **Scope Creep and Budget Surprises:** This almost always comes from weak initial planning and underestimating the true complexity of untangling legacy systems.